karlzam/geospatial/_notes/questions.md

 2. Why are the GOES hotspot resolutions so different for very similar latitudes?

 3. Can I use the scan/track values to determine the pixel size or should I go the geometry route?

+4. The NBAC geometry is in "multipolygon" which has lots of little areas within a region corresponding to the fire - should I create a perimeter buffer first or use the hole-y perimeter?